stevemao/otto/README.md

 ## Customization

-NOTE: Some of the options may not work properly due to these well-known bugs & suggestions
+**NOTE**: Some of the options may not work properly due to these well-known bugs & suggestions

 - [Increasing font size of file tabs cuts off the font](https://forum.sublimetext.com/t/increaseing-font-size-of-file-tabs-cuts-off-the-font/7009)
 - [Sidebar improvements](https://forum.sublimetext.com/t/sugestion-ui-sidebar-improvements/18028)